Anatoly Kornukov

-General Anatoly Mikhailovich Kornukov (Анатолий Михайлович Корнуков; 10 January 1942 – 1 July 2014) was a general in the Russian Air Force and the former fighter pilot in the Soviet Air Defence Forces.
+General of the Army Anatoly Mikhailovich Kornukov (Note: Анатолий Михайлович Корнуков) (10 January 1942 – 1 July 2014) was a general in the Russian Air Force and the former fighter pilot in the Soviet Air Defence Forces.
 From 1998 until 2002, he served as the Commander-in-Chief of the Russian Air Force.
 He is remembered for ordering Korean Air Lines Flight 007 to be shot down, resulting in the deaths of all 269 aboard.

 Early life

 Kornukov was born in the city of Kadiivka in Ukrainian SSR in 1942.
 His father was a miner from Donetsk, who took part in the Second World War.

 Military career

 He joined the Soviet Armed Forces in 1959, and sent to study at the Kremenchug Military Aviation School for the initial pilot training.
 However, in 1960 it was disbanded, and some of the cadets, including Kornukov, were transferred to the Chernigov Military Aviation School of Pilots named after the Lenin Komsomol, which he graduated with honors in 1964.
 After college, he was assigned to the 54th Guards Kerch Red Banner Fighter Aviation Regiment of the Soviet Air Defence Forces, where he served as a pilot and deputy commander of a fighter squadron.

 In 1970, he was transferred to the 47th Fighter Aviation Regiment in the Soviet Far East as deputy commander of an aviation squadron for political affairs.
 From 1971, he commanded a fighter aviation squadron.
 On 1972, he was appointed as deputy commander and from 1974 to 1976, he served as commander of the 777th Fighter Aviation Regiment in Sakhalin Island.
 During his period of service with the Soviet Air Defense Forces, Kornukov made over 150 missions which included reconnaissance, interception of air targets, prevention and suppression of violations of the Soviet airspace.

 From 1976, he was appointed as deputy commander of the Air Defense Corps in the Far East.
 On 1978, he was appointed as deputy chief of aviation of the 11th Air Defense Army in the Far East.
 In 1980, he graduated in absentia from the Military Academy of Air Defense named after Marshal of the Soviet Union G.K.
 Zhukov.
 On 1980, Kornukov was appointed as commander of the 40th Fighter Division in Air Defense Forces in the Far East.
 The regiments of the division were stationed in Sovetskaya Gavan, Sakhalin and Kuril Islands.